 Colbath added, “Take the shooting away.
 Take the trauma away, and it’s been the best year of my life.”

 As Nov.
 5 approaches Fisk said there is a very real risk that survivors and those in the larger community could fall back into their grief and trauma, especially with news of the Tree of Life synagogue massacre in Pittsburgh.

-She urges everyone to limit the amount of news they watch, be gentle with themselves, and with each other.
+She urges everyone to limit the amount of news they watch, and be gentle with themselves and with each other.

 Bonnie Petrie can be reached at email@example.com or on Twitter @kbonniepetrie